 Another example: an introvert and a shy person have to give a speech.
 Both are anxious before the lecture, but the introvert becomes more comfortable during the talk and generally performs much better.

 After the lecture, an introvert, instead of going to a bar to celebrate with friends, as an extrovert would do, goes home to rest to recharge their energy.
 While the timid one goes home feeling guilty for having failed.

-As we can see in the chart above, shy people, in general, have the root (red) and splenic (orange) chakras in scarcity and throat (blue) chakra in excess.
+As we can see in the chart above, shy people, in general, have the base (red) and splenic (orange) chakras in scarcity and throat (blue) chakra in excess.
 Suppose you don’t feel secure, lack self-esteem, and criticize yourself too much.
 In that case, it is difficult to expose yourself to other people.

 If you would like to receive a personalized diagnosis, please contact me.

 The important thing here is to understand that we need to balance these 3 chakras to become self-confident.

 The good news is that you can build strong self-confidence as you build muscles.
 It just requires dedication and practice.
 I’ve put together 22 practical ideas for you to develop your self-confidence, download the eBook for free and let the magic happen!

 22 Ideas to Increase Your Self-confidence

 Significant changes start with a first step.
 With this eBook, you will find several ideas to challenge yourself and break free from shyness.